Simulation of the CYGNO Gaseous TPC Optical Readout: Modeling the detector response

-To reduce computational load, electrons were directly generated with an energy matching the X-ray emission peak from the source.
+To reduce computational load, we avoid simulating the X-ray interactions and we inject directly the primary electrons with a kinetic energy equal to that of the X-ray line.
 While the photoelectric effect has an angular dependence on both the energy and direction of the incident X-ray photon, for this analysis, the initial electron momentum directions were sampled isotropically.
 The primary interactions were initially simulated at the center of the sensitive volume, since at the level of the primary interaction all points in the TPC are equivalent.
 Spatial dependencies, such as gain non-uniformity, and diffusion effects, were subsequently implemented through appropriate translations and corrections in later stages of the simulation.
+This improves the computational efficiency in samples generation without loss of generality.

 The second part of the simulation aims to reproduce the detector response, as schematically shown in Figure~\ref{TPC}.
 An ionizing particle (green arrow) traverses the detector, ionizing the gas along its path and liberating primary electrons (blue dots).
-These ionization electrons drift along the electric field lines in the $z$-direction toward the amplification and readout plane ($x$-$y$ plane in our reference system), where a GEM stack amplifiees the signal, producing photons in the multiplication process. sCMOS cameras and PMTs eventually read out these photons.
+These ionization electrons drift along the electric field lines in the $z$-direction toward the amplification and readout plane ($x$-$y$ plane in our reference system), where a GEM stack amplifies the signal, producing photons in the multiplication process. sCMOS cameras and PMTs eventually read out these photons.